Walker, Pillar hurt after Mets add Conforto, McNeil to IL - WHIZ News

 Conforto and McNeil join an injured list that also includes third baseman J.D.
 Davis, outfielder Brandon Nimmo, reliever Seth Lugo and starting pitchers Carlos Carrasco and Noah Syndergaard, as well as a couple of big league backups in outfielder Albert Almora Jr. and infielder Luis Guillorme.

-The Mets purchased the contract of Johneshwy Fargas from Triple-A Syracuse and he started in center field Monday night at Atlanta.
-Fargas, 26, was making his major league debut.
+The Mets purchased the contract of Johneshwy Fargas from Triple-A Syracuse and he started in center field Monday night.
+The 26-year-old Fargas had a run-scoring double in the eighth for his first hit in his major league debut.

 José Peraza started at second base.

 “We’re very excited our depth has helped us be where we are today,” Rojas said.
-“We feel pretty strong about our guys coming in tonight to help us against the Braves.”
+“We feel pretty strong about our guys coming in.”

 New York also recalled outfielder Khalil Lee from Syracuse and transferred Lugo to the 60-day injured list.